Gaza talks are underway in Cairo – but without Israel

 However, another Israeli official tells the same newspaper that Israel is “nervously waiting to see Hamas’ final response” to the agreement proposal.
 The source comments on reports in the Saudi Arabian newspaper Al-Sharq that Hamas is expected to accept the proposal on Saturday.

-Claims about warranties
+Claims regarding warranties

 A senior Israeli official told the AFP news agency on Saturday that Israel will only send a delegation to Cairo if they see “positive movement”.